zackify/gutenblock/README.md

 Side note: We don't use save blocks at Crossfield.
 This is because we fetch wordpress pages and posts via the api and render the blocks using a custom react frontend.
 Sadly, if you use save blocks, they will not be code split.
 This is a limitation of the gutenberg editor not supporting awaiting to render the save method.

-Well that's it, no registering blocks, importing them into a root folder.
+No registering blocks, importing them into a root folder.
 It's all done for you.

-Now we cam run `gutenblock watch` inside our plugin folder.
+Now we can run `gutenblock watch` inside our plugin folder.
 Inside wordpress the components will hot reload as you edit, thanks to [react-hot-loader](https://github.com/gaearon/react-hot-loader)

 You can read more about the [Block API](https://wordpress.org/gutenberg/handbook/block-api/)